ajay-shriwastava/PersonalisedMusicRecommendation/src/webUI/Readme.md

 $ export FLASK_ENV=development

 ##### Set up database.
 Open a new tab and go to project root.
+Run the queries in src/webUI/sqlite/schema.sql using DB Browser for SQLite.
 $ cd src/webUI/sqlite/
 $ python init_db.py